theodi/open-data-certificate/README.md

 The [current version](http://theodi.github.com/open-data-certificate/certificate.html) is an **alpha version**.
 We are seeking feedback on:

   * whether it asks the right questions
-  * whether the bronze/silver/gold classification is correct
+  * whether the pilot/standard/established classification is correct
   * the usability of the form

 We are particularly looking for feedback from data publishers who attempt to use the tool to create a certificate for their own data.

-Let us know what you think by emailing [certificate@theodi.org](mailto:certificate@theodi.org) or adding issues to this project.
+Let us know what you think by emailing [certificate@theodi.org](mailto:certificate@theodi.org) or by adding issues to this project.

 Our longer-term aims are to provide back-end support for the certificate which would include:

-  * automatically populating answers based on information available about the dataset at the documentation URL
+  * automatically populating answers based on information available about the data at the documentation URL
   * automatically validating the answers that are provided
-  * storing a copy of the completed certificates, and providing search and social interfaces over them
+  * storing a copy of the completed certificates, and providing search, social and analytical interfaces over them

 These requirements, and the avoidance of double-entry for data publishers, are behind the decision to request links for much of the information that is requested by the form.